What Chicken Feeder and Drinker Should You Buy?

 The most common types of feeders include:

-It is best to hang your bell feeder on a chain with a hook at the end to hang the feeder on.
-The “moat” should be hung around 100 mm from the ground for the smaller hybrid layer hens like the Hy-line Brown (from 16 weeks), so that their backs are flat or parallel to the ground.
+It is best to hang your bell feeder on a chain with an 'S' hook at the end to hang the feeder on.
+The “moat” should be hung around 25 to 30cm from the ground for the medium-sized hybrid laying hens such as our Hy-line Browns and Lohmann Whites.
+The backs of a feeding or drinking hen should be flat or parallel to the ground.
 This will reduce any wastage of feed and make it more difficult for rodents and bugs to access the feed.

 Another feeder that is quite a bit more expensive, but often a worthwhile investment, is the tread-on feeder.
-This type of feeder reduces feed losses due to wild birds eating feed meant for your hens.
+This type of feeder reduces feed losses due to wild birds and rodents eating feed meant for your hens.
 It is more box-like in shape and works by opening once a minimum weight is applied to the platform in front of the feed box.
-The box then opens allowing the hen access to the feed.
+The box then opens allowing the hen access to the feed but not the pests.

 Drinkers